esphome/esphome-docs/components/sensor/binary_sensor_map.rst

     :description: Instructions for setting up a Binary Sensor Map
     :image: binary_sensor_map.jpg

-The ``binary_sensor_map`` sensor platform allows you to map ``binary_sensors`` to values.
+The ``binary_sensor_map`` sensor platform allows you to map :doc:`binary sensor </components/binary_sensor>` to values.
 When a given binary sensor is on, the value associated with it in this platform's configuration will be published.

 This sensor is **mostly used for touch** devices but could be used for any ``binary_sensor`` that publishes its ``ON`` or ``OFF`` state.